spring1843/go-dsa/strings/README.md

 }
 ```

-A very common tool to use for manipulating strings in Go is the `fmt.Sprtinf` function.
+A very common tool to use for manipulating strings in Go is the `fmt.Sprintf` function.
 This is specially useful when converting many values into a string.

 ```Go
 package main